 Health is wealth.
-While this truth is certainly no ground-breaking revelation, we usually only appreaciate its essence, when we are not healthy, wether that’s with regard to our physical or our mental state or both.
+While this truth is certainly no ground-breaking revelation, we usually only appreaciate its essence, when we are not healthy, whether that’s with regards to our physical or our mental state or both.
 Health is the ultimate luxury good, we can own.
 Nothing else matters more nor should it.

-In this day and age, we also have it deeply engraved in our brains that the pathway to recovery from feeling unwell or ill leeds us via pills, medical support or nutrition supplements (be it powders, shakes or more pills).
+In this day and age, we also have it deeply engraved in our brains that the pathway to recovery from feeling unwell leads us via pills, medical support or nutrition supplements (be it powders, shakes or more pills).
 While all those things have their merit and are certainly often necessary to combat whatever illness you are fighting (like cancer for instance), there are a lot of times, where we can find salvation in the food that we eat as vitality hacks.
-Therefore , eat yourself health.
-Don’t worry though, I am not one of those people who push a certain herb or fruit on someone to cure their broken leg.
-So bear with me…
+Therefore, eat yourself healthy.

 We all know the term soul food.
 We connect it to the amazing feeling of home, coziness, family and just the great sentiment of satisfaction we feel after we ate it.
 Soul food heals the soul while it nurishes us.
 But what about healing our bodies.
-For as long as humanity exists, we have known the effect of certain herbs, vegetables, meat, fruits or entire meals due to their unique chemical balance of ingredients on our health.
+For as long as humanity exists, we have known the effect of certain herbs, vegetables, meat, fruits or entire meals due to the effect of their unique chemical balance on our health.

 Throughout the millenias, we might not have known why exactly certain things we consume heal us or how it all works inside of us, we just knew what mattered: it helped.
 They were tried and tested vitality hacks.
 Today, we lost that trust in nature and rather give ourselves (quite literally) to the achievements of technology and artificially manufactured products.